Strategic Plan Summary

 The strategic plan must also consider:

-· pricing and understanding financial dynamics
+· pricing and its impact on the financial dynamics

 · all costs associated with the product